 20+ academic studies

 Pioneered and developed through partnerships between Valent BioSciences and public health professionals around the world, WALS has undergone field development and large-scale trials for more than two decades.
 It played a critical role in Miami-Dade County’s historic accomplishment of stopping disease-transmission from locally acquired Zika during the 2016 outbreak in Florida.
-Like Miami-Dade, IVM programs that incorporate the WALS strategy can improve their public health goals to manage other container mosquito borne diseases such as West Nile virus, dengue, chikungunya, yellow fever, and other arboviruses.
+Like Miami-Dade, IVM programs that incorporate the WALS strategy can improve their public health goals to manage other mosquito vectors that can transmit diseases such as West Nile virus, dengue, chikungunya, yellow fever, and other arboviruses.

 Different WALS application methods